mdgolammafuz/AeroCast/README.md

 # AeroCast
-AeroCast is a small-but-serious real-time forecasting pipeline: streaming in, landing to storage, training a model, watching it drift, and kicking off retrains — with Prometheus/Grafana watching.
+AeroCast is a real-time forecasting pipeline: streaming data in, landing it to storage, training a model, monitoring it for drift, and triggering retrains — with Prometheus/Grafana watching the whole loop.
 It includes the NOAA path (realistic, stable), the simulated path (drift-on-purpose), monitoring, and the self-heal loop.

 --
 - streaming-style ingestion (realistic and simulated),